francescmarti00/dmu-multimedia/md/JS-New-Intro-TECH2015.md

 ### 1. JavaScript Can Change HTML Content

+In HTML, JavaScript code is inserted between <script> and </script> tags.
 The JavaScript methods getElementById() "finds" an HTML element (with id="demo") and creates the element content (innerHTML).

 ```JS